mesosphere/dcos-commons/docs/tutorial.md

 next Block may be started.
 Beyond this automatic behavior, it is often desirable to manually pause/resume a deployment.
-For example, in a production setting multiple uncoordinated deployments may cause unexpected effects.
-The ability to pause individual deployments while others continue without performing a full rollback can be helpful.
+For example, in a production setting multiple uncoordinated deployments may cause unexpected effects, including causing unavailability or severely degraded performance.
+In thes cases and others, the ability to pause individual deployments while others continue without performing a full rollback can be helpful.

 The `has_decision_point` fields above indicate whether a user has indicated a desire to pause a deployment at a particular Block.